weaveworks-experiments/flux-classic/README.md

 ### Prerequisites

-Amber assumes you have an etcd installation handy.
+Ambergreen assumes you have an etcd installation handy.
 If you don't, it's easy to run one under Docker for the purpose of kicking the tires.
 Assuming you have a host with Docker running and accessible on `HOST_IP`, do